godotengine/godot-docs/getting_started/workflow/assets/import_process.rst

 Any assets will be reimported automatically when they, or the res://.import folder, is erased.
-Depending on the size of your project, you can decide whether or not to commit that folder to a version control system (such as git).
+Depending on the size of your project, you can decide whether or not to commit that folder to a version control system.
 After checking out your project on another computer, Godot will not need to reimport if the folder exists;
 however, committing that folder will use significantly more space in the repository and will increase the transfer time.
 Essentially, if you